Parsec: Megaparsecs and gigaparsecs

 Astronomers typically express the distances between neighboring galaxies and galaxy clusters in megaparsecs (Mpc).

 A megaparsec is one million parsecs, or about 3.26 million light years.
 Sometimes, galactic distances are given in units of Mpc/h (as in "50/h Mpc", also written "50 Mpc h^{−1}"). h is a constant (the "dimensionless Hubble constant") in the range 0.5 < h < 0.75 reflecting the uncertainty in the value of the Hubble constant H for the rate of expansion of the universe: h = H/100 (km/s)/Mpc.
 The Hubble constant becomes relevant when converting an observed redshift z into a distance d using the formula d ≈ Speed of light c/H × z.

 One gigaparsec (Gpc) is one billion parsecs — one of the largest units of length commonly used.
-One gigaparsec is about 1 Gpc, or roughly 1/14 of the distance to the horizon of the observable universe (dictated by the cosmic microwave background radiation).
+One gigaparsec is about 1 Gpc, or roughly 1/14 of the distance to the horizon of the observable universe (indicated by the cosmic microwave background radiation).
 Astronomers typically use gigaparsecs to express the sizes of large-scale structures such as the size of, and distance to, the CfA2 Great Wall; the distances between galaxy clusters; and the distance to quasars.